Cockroach Biology & Life Cycle Explained

 How Long Can a Cockroach Live Without Its Head?

-You’ll find this possible because they’ve got a decentralized nervous system, with nerve clusters throughout their body controlling basic functions.
+This is possible because they’ve got a decentralized nervous system, with nerve clusters throughout their body controlling basic functions.

 They don’t need their head to breathe since they take in air through holes in their body segments.